kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-expressions/README.md

 be solved without the use of webhooks.
 Support for defaulting and CRD conversions via the expression language will also be added in the future.

-We are currently focusing our attention on [Common Expression Language (CEL)](https://github.com/google/cel-go).
+This KEP proposes the use the adoption of [Common Expression Language (CEL)](https://github.com/google/cel-go).
 It is sufficiently lightweight and safe to be run directly in the kube-apiserver, has a straight-forward and unsurprising grammar, and supports pre-parsing and typechecking of expressions, allowing syntax and type errors to be caught at CRD registration time.

+<<[UNRESOLVED @jpbetz @cici37]>>
+There are alternatives to CEL that we have not yet ruled out.
+We are focusing on CEL because it appears to meet many of our needs, but we still need to verify that it:

+(1) sufficiently covers the validation needs of the community (need more use cases) (2) integrates well with kubernetes (type checking, support for associative lists...)
+(3) has the performance and sandbox properties it claims
+<<[/UNRESOLVED]>>

 ## Motivation

 ### Descriptive, self contained CRDs

-This KEP will make CRDs more self contained.
+This KEP will make CRDs more self-contained.
 Instead of having validation rules coded into webhooks that must be registered and upgraded independent of a CRD, the rules will be contained within the CRD object definition, making them easier to author and introspect by